Pitted stingray: Taxonomy

 Japanese ichthyologist Yasunori Miyosi described the pitted stingray in a 1939 issue of the Bulletin of the Biogeographical Society of Japan, based on a specimen collected from the Hyuga-nada Sea in eastern Miyazaki Prefecture, Japan.
-Nishida and Nakaya (1990) regarded the multispine giant stingray (B. multispinosa) as the same as this species, which was confirmed by the study of Last et al. (2016).
+Nishida and Nakaya (1990) regarded the multispine giant stingray (D. multispinosa) as the same as this species, which was confirmed by the study of Last et al. (2016).

 Distribution and habitat

 The pitted stingray is found over the continental shelf around Japan, and is particularly abundant around Hokkaidō and northern Honshū.
 It has also been recorded from elsewhere in the Sea of Japan, near South Korea and Vladivostok, Russia.
 The pitted stingray is generally a bottom-dweller inhabiting coastal waters 40–60 m deep.
 However, the capture of one individual near the surface over water 3000 m deep in the Sea of Japan suggests that this species may have pelagic habits as well.